tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The country code determination service should be able to match the name of a country in the original or any language in the source authority.
-When dwc:countryCode="XZ" to mark the high seas, country should be empty until a time when a dwc:country="High seas" or similar is adopted.
+When dwc:countryCode="XZ" to designate "high seas", dwc:country should be empty.
 This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>